microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-archive.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Archive the specified [team](../resources/team.md).
-When a team is archived, users can no longer send or like messages on any channel in the team, edit the team's name, description, or other settings, or make most changes to the team.
-Membership changes to the team continue to be allowed.
+When a team is archived, users can no longer make most changes to the team.
+For example, users can no longer: send or like messages on any channel in the team; edit the team's name or description; nor edit other settings.
+However, membership changes to the team continue to be allowed.

 Archiving is an async operation.
 A team is archived once the async operation completes successfully, which can occur subsequent to a response from this API.